Elizabeth Lamb, Viscountess Melbourne: Personal relationships

-Eventually, Caroline St. Jules and Henry Brougham ended their affair.
-Caroline St. Jules reconciled with George Lamb and stayed with George Lamb until his death in 1834.
-Shortly after Caroline St. Jules ended her affair with Henry Brougham, Lady Melbourne reconciled with both Caroline St. Jules and George Lamb.
+Eventually, and Henry Brougham ended their affair.
+Caroline reconciled with George and stayed with him until his death in 1834.

 Later in life, Lady Melbourne formed a friendship with the poet Lord Byron.
 She became his confidante during his affair with her daughter-in-law Lady Caroline Lamb.
 Although she approved of her son's marriage on social grounds, Lady Melbourne disliked Caroline intensely and their relationship was always bad.
 By contrast, she liked Byron and blamed him neither for having the affair with Caroline nor for ending it.
 Byron later married Lady Melbourne's niece, Anne Isabella Milbanke.

 Lord Melbourne was made a peer of the United Kingdom as Baron Melbourne of Melbourne in 1815.
 Lady Melbourne died on 6 April 1818 at Melbourne House of rheumatism: her slow and painful death distressed her loved ones greatly.
 It was entirely in character that on her deathbed she urged her daughter Emily to be faithful, not to her husband, Lord Cowper, but to her lover, Lord Palmerston (Emily and Palmerston eventually married after Cowper's death).
 She was survived by her husband who died in 1828.